-North Plant: Water from the tank farm SCA and the TTLR SCA is drained by a manually operated sump pump through to an oil/water separator.
+North Plant: Water from the tank farm SCA and the TTLR SCA is drained by a manually operated sump pump to an oil/water separator.
 The oil/water separator drains to the Sitka Channel.
 Discharge from the sump pump is controlled by a manually operated valve.
 This valve is kept closed and locked when not in use.
-Additionally, tThe drainage from both the TTLR and the tank farm SCAsecondary containment is controlled by an positively closing oil/water separator inlet valve.
+Additionally, the drainage from both the TTLR and the tank farm SCA is controlled by a positively closing oil/water separator inlet valve.
 The valve is normally open and is actuated by a float in the oil/water separator that automatically closes the valves in the presence of oil.
 The float switch is weighted to differentiate between oil and water so when the separator begins to fill with oil the float will sink and close the inlet valve.
 This also triggers an audio/visual alarm.
-Prior to opening the valve and turning on the sump pump, valve-the drainage water is inspected for sheen.
-The float switch is weighted to differentiate between to differentiate between oil and water so when the drainage water so when the separator begins to fill with oil the float will sink and close the inlet valve.
-This also triggers an audio/visual alarm.
+Prior to opening the valve and turning on the sump pump, the drainage water is inspected for sheen.